ascam42/libbouf/README.md

 # Libbouf
 A library on top of LibC that tracks allocations and more...

+The libbouf is an 'on-top' C library.
+It has been designed to be used with Epitech's `libmy` or the very `LibC`.

 Summary
 * [Get the LibBouf](#Get-the-LibBouf)
 * [Builf the LibBouf and with the LibBouf](#Get-the-LibBouf-and-with-the-LibBouf)